₹5.46 lakh - ₹9.42 lakh

 Finally, Maruti has heard the customers voice by increasing the boot space from 316 litres to a far more respectable 378 litres.

-In a nutshell, the interior of the new Dzire takes forward the premium positioning of the vehicle.
+In a nutshell, the well-thought interior of the new Dzire takes forward the league and the upmarket positioning of the vehicle.
 We can say that it may be the best cabin in the compact sedan segment in India from all aspects.

 Engine & Performance